Tax Implications of Buying or Selling a House

 Whether you are buying or selling a house, the process can be quite stressful, especially when thinking about potential tax implications.
 Let’s look at the documents you need to save and the tax issues you will need to consider.

 Buying a House

-The new Closing Disclosure Form is one of the most important documents in the home-buying process.
+The Closing Disclosure Form is one of the most important documents in the home-buying process.
 In an effort to better inform homebuyers of the terms of their mortgages, the old HUD-1, “Settlement Statement,” has been replaced with the Closing Disclosure Form.
-This was effective for real estate closings after October 3, 2015.

 All homebuyers should receive this document and keep it in a safe place.
 This form basically gives a picture of all the closing transactions and provides a complete list of incoming and outgoing funds.
-The statement helps determine the basis of your new home, as well as what you can deduct come April 15.
+The statement helps determine the basis of your new home, as well as what you can deduct on your taxes.

 Extra Tax Benefits

 After purchasing a home, it may be beneficial to start itemizing if you weren’t already.
 As a homeowner, you can now deduct your:

 - Qualified home mortgage interest

 As a new homebuyer, you will want to be on the lookout for Form 1098, “Mortgage Interest Statement” which is used to report mortgage interest, including points.
 This form can help you claim these deductions on your Form 1040.
 Typically, Form 1098 is mailed to you in January.